TheQueenIsDead/go-faas-t/README.md

 # Go Scale

-Just a playground for watching services scale to meet demand, with a whole bunch of DevOps goodies thrown in
+Just a playground for watching services scale to meet demand, with a bunch of DevOps goodies thrown in

 ## Requirements